Review of Blue Buffalo Wilderness Canned Dog Food

-Poultry is naturally rich in all ten essential amino acids required by a dog to sustain life.
+Both beef and chicken are naturally rich in the ten essential amino acids required by a dog to sustain life.

-The third item is chicken broth.
-Broths are nutritionally empty.
-But because they add moisture to a dog food they are a common finding in many wet products.
+The third ingredient is chicken broth.
+Broths are of only modest nutritional value.
+Yet because they add both flavor and moisture to a dog food, they are a common component in many canned products.

-The fourth item lists chicken liver.
-This is an organ meat sourced from a named animal and thus considered a beneficial component.
+The fourth ingredient includes chicken liver, an organ meat sourced from a named animal and thus considered a beneficial component.